spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 > Create a spinning 3D christmas tree!

 Mine is not really spinning, more like waddling.
 But I think it came out nice!
+It’s certainly an improvement over the christmas tree from Day 1!
+And the scroller gets to do one last cameo before we close this thing down.

 At this point I have given up on the packer stuff, I hand crunched this and I’m happy.
 Thank yous go to everyone at L♥vebyte!!

 *832 characters*